 When combined with other anti-cancer treatments like chemotherapy, immunotherapy can improve survival rates and reduce symptoms for people with mesothelioma.

-Immunotherapy can enhance the immune system response to mesothelioma cancer, but it has not been able to cure the cancer.
+Immunotherapy can enhance the immune system response to cancer, but it has not been able to cure mesothelioma.
 Doctors hope to use immunotherapy in the future as part of a multimodal treatment plan to better manage mesothelioma like a chronic disease.

 A basic understanding of the immune system helps people understand how immunotherapy works.
 The immune system has evolved to protect the body from foreign pathogens (like viruses and bacteria) and disease development, and it also removes damaged or dead cells.
 Your immune system recognizes internal and external causes of illness, including cancerous cells.